lit113/Lab5/README.md

    In the results, find the network interface you are connected to (typically `en0` or `wlan0`), and look for something like `inet 192.168.x.x`.
 The `192.168.x.x` part is your local network IP address.
 Ensure all backend ports are using your own IP address to enable proper interaction between the frontend and backend.

+5. **DSID Explanation**

+   The DSID input is not an index pointing to a single data entry in a traditional database.
+Instead, it represents a group of data.
+For example, DSID = 1 can include entries like 1, 2, 3, and they are all treated as part of the same group.
+When you click "train," the training process is based on this group of data, and it will recognize the numbers you input subsequently.